 - Course objectives

-- demonstrate an understanding of selected theories relevant for the Study of Religions;
+- demonstrate an understanding of selected theories in the contemporary study of religions

 - Robert A. Segal (ed.), The Blackwell Companion to the Study of Religion, Malden, MA – Oxford: Blackwell 2006.